elmahio/documentation/docs/add-mcp-server-to-chatgpt.md

     text: Click Back and Create app.
 Fill in the elmah.io MCP server details (ChatGPT will automatically fill in the callback URL).
   - name: Authenticate with elmah.io
     text: Click the Create button and ChatGPT will open a browser window, asking you to sign into elmah.io.
+  - name: Confirm access
+    text: After signing in, you'll see a Confirm access screen showing the destination you'll be redirected to.
+Click Continue to proceed.
   - name: Confirm the connection
     text: When signed in, the elmah.io MCP server is added and ready to use.
 ---